worldbank/gld/docs/index.md

 ## How do you use repository?

-The repository has three folders containing the harmonization codes (folder GLD), the support information (folder Support), and the [contents for the GLD website](https://worldbank.github.io/gld/) (folder docs).
+The repository has three folders containing the harmonization codes (folder *GLD*), the support information (folder *Support*), and the contents for this website (folder *docs*).
 It contains many branches on which the team works, but the **main** branch represents the most up to date version for public use.

 ### Finding the harmonization code